 Students are expected to come prepared on each clinical day to provide nursing care based on sound understanding and rationale.
-Incomplete preparation for clinical laboratory may result in dismissal from the clinical laboratory and unexcused absence may result in a failure in the course.
+Incomplete preparation for clinical laboratory may result in dismissal from the clinical laboratory.
+An unexcused absence may result in a failure in the course.

-A mid-semester and a final conference are held to confer with students on their clinical practice.
+A mid-semester and a final conference are held for faculty to confer with each student on their clinical practice.
 The responsibility rests with both the faculty and the student to arrange a meeting time for these evaluations.
 The student will complete a required self-evaluation form prior to these conferences.
 Students are expected to demonstrate progress in their clinical performance throughout the semester, and from semester to semester.
-This improvement should be reflected in the clinical evaluations that are based on the objectives found in each course syllabus.
-Unsatisfactory performance in the clinical course will result in the use of a learning contract to monitor progress to assist the student to successfully meet the course objectives.
-If the student is not able to meet the criteria of the clinical learning agreement in a designated period of time, the student may be dismissed from the clinical unit and given a grade of "NC" for the course.
+This improvement should be reflected in the clinical evaluations that are based on the student learning objectives found in each course syllabus.
+Unsatisfactory performance in the clinical course will result in the use of a clinical learning agreement with specific required expectations to assist the student in successfully meeting the course student learning outcomes If the student is not able to meet the criteria of the clinical learning agreement in a designated period of time, the student may be dismissed from the clinical unit and given a grade of "NC" for the course.